hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 This sub-chapter explains basics of the Hazelcast MapReduce framework.
 While walking through the different API classes we will build the word-count example that was discussed earlier and create it step by step.

-The Hazelcast API for map reduce operations consists of a fluent DSL like configuration to build and submit jobs.
+The Hazelcast API for map reduce operations consists of a fluent DSL like configuration syntax to build and submit jobs.
 JobTracker is the basic entry point to all map reduce operations and is retrieved from `com.hazelcast.core.HazelcastInstance` by calling `getJobTracker` and supplying the name of the required JobTracker configuration.
 The configuration for JobTrackers will be discussed later, for now we focus on the API itself.
 In addition the complete submission part of the API is build to support a fully reactive way of programming.

-To make introduction to people that are already used to hadoop as easy as possible we decided to create the class names as familiar as possible to their counterparts on hadoop.
+To make introduction, to people that are already used to hadoop, as easy as possible we decided to create the class names as familiar as possible to their counterparts on hadoop.
 That means while most users will recognize a lot of similar sounding classes the way to configure the jobs is more fluent due to the already mentioned DSL like styled API.

-While building the example we will go through as much options as possible so we create a specialized JobTracker configuration (at the end).
+While building the example we will go through as much options as possible, e.g. we create a specialized JobTracker configuration (at the end).
 Special JobTracker configuration aren't required, as for all other Hazelcast features you can use "default" as the configuration name, but special configurations offer better options to predict behavior of the framework while execution.

-The full example is available only as a ready to run Maven project.
+The full example is available [here](http://github.com/noctarius/hz-map-reduce) as a ready to run Maven project.

 ### JobTracker